How to Develop a Crisis Communication Plan – 3 Simple Steps

 Here are three steps to help you develop a plan for handling a crisis.

-Step #1: Plan a strategy before a crisis occurs.
+Step #1: Plan a communication strategy before a crisis occurs.

 Think about what could go wrong.
 Assemble a crisis intervention team and brainstorm a list of potential crises that could affect your company.